 We were thrilled to learn a few weeks after we completed the challenge that we had won the Engineering Design award from FIRST at the district level!
 The hours spent together on Zoom strengthening our final game design also strengthened our team spirit.
-In the 2022, in-person season we have remembered our pride in our award and the lessons we learned about crossteam collaboration.
+Since the 2021 season we have remembered our pride in our award and the lessons we learned about cross-team collaboration.
 We think the LigerBots will always be stronger for our 2021 experience.